algao1/blurb/content/posts/kv_store.md

 Another reason (which is cited in the paper), is that it is generally faster to perform a lookup on a larger table than over multiple tables.

 For the scope of this post, we'll discuss the details of how multiple tables are compacted into one.
+Below is the core logic for compacting tables:

 ```go
 // sst_manager.go